regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 ### Conclusion
 We can clearly understand the new birth Jesus talked about.
 It was a spiritual birth, necessary because of spiritual death.
 We can clearly understand the new spirit God promised.
-Salvation becomes very clear when we understand what happened to Adam, and consequently to us, when we read and understand what is written.
+Salvation becomes very clear when we understand what happened to Adam, and consequently to us, when we read and understand what is written.<br />

-We can see very clearly too that what God told Adam surely happened in the same day.
+We can see very clearly too that what God told Adam surely happened in the same day.<br />
 To believe in God is to believe in His Word.
 To believe in God's Word is to believe in Him.
 You can't believe in God and disbelieve His Word at the same time.
-They are inseparable.
+They are inseparable.<br />
 We should focus on reading and understanding.
-If we lack understanding let's ask God.
+If we lack understanding let's ask God.<br />
 Let's make sure we seek God's help to know how to study His Word.
-Being careful to not add to or remove from it, and to read and understand what is plainly written.
+Being careful to not add to or remove from it, and to read and understand what is plainly written.<br />
 Creating a method to make sense of the Bible doesn't help but just adds to it.
 We will study in detail how to get understanding, discernment, wisdom, and the knowledge of God.
 As a preview you can look at Prov 2.